kadet1090/KeyLighter/readme.md

 ```

 ## Roadmap
-There are still few things to do, you can find all of them (and even propose) on [trello](https://trello.com/b/9I4CO0Te/highlighter).
+There are still few things to do, you can find all on [trello](https://trello.com/b/9I4CO0Te/highlighter).

 ## Thanks
 For [Maciej](https://github.com/ksiazkowicz), [Maciej](https://github.com/sobak) and Monika for all support, moral too.